lefaton/DDA_to_XML/README.md

 The DDA itself is a used one I bought on ebay (apparently coming from a 1198SBK).
 Some info about the 1198SBK are still in the DDA files headers (Not sure why).
 The DDA version is 4.

+You can take the DDA_Reader.7z archive directly for execute the program.